 False Information to Pawn Broker

-Florida Statute § 539.001(8)(b)8 makes it a crime to provide false verification of ownership or false information of identification to a pawn broker.
-The statute provides for certain enhanced penalties if the value of the property subject to the false verification of ownership or false identification to a pawnbroker was valued at $300 or more.
+Stolen property often ends of in a local pawn shop.
+For this reason, Florida Statute § 539.001(8)(b)8 makes it a crime to provide false verification of ownership or false information of identification to a pawn broker.

-Jury Instruction for False Information to a Pawn Broker
+Attorney for False Information to a Pawn Broker in Tampa, FL

 To prove the crime of False Verification of Ownership or False Identification to a Pawnbroker, the State must prove the following three elements beyond a reasonable doubt: